vqrca/vqrca/README.md

 ### Hello World! 👋

 :dna: :petri_dish: I'm a Biologist and I have a Ph.D. in Biotechnology, with doctoral research studies focused on comparative genomics and functional analysis.
-In a nutshell, I have a broad experience in the molecular biology area, including: culture of microorganisms, cloning, synthetic biology and sequencing by synthesis.
-Besides that, I'm also truly passionate about Data...
+In a nutshell, I have a broad experience in the molecular biology area, including: culture of microorganisms, cloning, synthetic biology, sequencing by synthesis and bioinformatic analysis of next-generation sequencing data.
+Thus, I'm also truly passionate about Data...

 🌱 So, currently I'm learning Data Science